parolx/geometric_algebra/README.md

 - Hat involution: mv.Hat()
 - Reversion: mv.Rev()
 - Clifford conjugation: mv.Conj()
-- Representtion in co-space: mv.CoMVect()
+- Representation in co-space: mv.CoMVect()
-- Left and right complement: !mv, ~mv
+- Left and right complement: mv, ~mv
 - Negative: -mv
-- Addition and substraction: mv1 + mv2, mv1 - mv2
+- Addition and subtraction: mv1 + mv2, mv1 - mv2
 - Multiplication and division by factor: mv1 * factor, mv1 / factor
 - Interior product, multi-vectors belong to the same space, or to space and co-space: mv1 | mv2
 - Exterior product, multi-vectors belong to the same space, or to space and co-space: mv1 ^ mv2